PritamSanagapalli/RISKLOCK/README.md

 **RISKLOCK** is not just a machine learning model—it's a **Governed ML System** built for production environments.
 Designed for **Loan Default Prediction** using the Lending Club dataset (~2.2M records, 1.1GB), RISKLOCK enforces a strict **"No Garbage In, No Garbage Out"** policy through automated data quality gates and performance-based deployment blockers.

-For a deep dive into the technical architecture, implementation details, and design decisions, please refer to the **[Technical Explanation Guide (EXPLANATION.md)](./EXPLANATION.md)**.

 ---

 ## 📊 Data Source